vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_04_secure_secrets_asc.md

 <summary>hint</summary>
 <br/>

-1. Grant the get and list secrets permissions in the Azure Key Vault instance to each Spring Cloud app managed identity by using Azure Key Vault access policy:
+1. Grant the get and list secrets permissions in the Azure Key Vault instance to each Spring Apps application managed identity by using Azure Key Vault access policy:

    ```bash
    az keyvault set-policy \